CraftAcademy/library-challenge/README.md

 # The Library challenge
 -------
-Craft Academys weekend challenge number 1 is about creating a library and user for the library.
+Craft Academy weekend challenge number 1 is about creating a library and user for the library.

 ## Getting Started
 -------
-Prerequisities
+Prerequisites
 You'll need to install

 * *Ruby*